На русском языке

 Kant and Lambert

-In the cosmological representations of Immanuel Kant there was a recognition of the existence of uncountable sets of star systems which could be united into systems of a higher order.
+In cosmological representations of Immanuel Kant there was a recognition of existence of uncountable sets of star systems which could be united into systems of a higher order.
 At the same time each star with their planets and satellites forms a system of subordinated order.
-"The Universe, hence, not only is spatially infinite, but also structurally diverse, as its structure includes space systems of different orders and the sizes."
-Putting forward this position, Kant came nearer to idea about structural infinity of the Universe which has received fuller development in cosmological doctrine of the contemporary of Kant, German scientist Johann Heinrich Lambert in 1761.
-Baruch Spinoza was an adherent of the Infinite hierarchical model of the Universe.
+"The Universe, hence, not only is spatially infinite, but also structurally diverse, as its structure includes space systems of different orders and sizes."
+Putting forward this position, Kant came nearer to idea about structural infinity of Universe which has received fuller development in cosmological doctrine of contemporary of Kant, German scientist Johann Heinrich Lambert in 1761.
+Baruch Spinoza was an adherent of Infinite hierarchical model of Universe.

 Fournier D'Albe

-Irish scientist Edmund Edward Fournier D'Albe has made the assumption, that the scale of ranks reaches also into matter, by reduction.
-[11] According to Fournier D'Albe, a denominator of a progression, i. е. the attitude of the linear sizes of a star and atom or the sizes of a star, of supraworld and stars of "our" world, the atom of supraworld, is expressed by number 1022.
-Such parity of spatial sizes Fournier D'Albe distributed for the time too.
-One second in our world in the opinion of Fournier D'Albe – is equivalent to hundreds of billions of years in the life of infraworld, and a second in supraworld is equal hundreds billions of our years.
+Irish scientist Edmund Edward Fournier D'Albe has made the assumption, that hierarchical ladder also extends into matter, in direction of decreasing.
+[16] According to Fournier D'Albe, a denominator of progression, that is, ratio of linear dimensions of a star and an atom, is expressed by number 1022.
+Fournier D'Alba called the metagalactic level of matter the supra world, and he called the nucleonic level of matter the infra world.
+For an observer of the supra world, there are its own stars, with the size of metagalaxies, and its own atoms, with the size of the Sun and other stars, and ratio of their sizes is the number 1022.
+Such parity of spatial sizes Fournier D'Albe distributed for time too.
+One second in our world in opinion of Fournier D'Albe is equivalent to hundreds of trillions of years in infra world, and a second in supra world is equal hundreds trillions of our years.
 Konstantin Tsiolkovsky was familiar with works of Fournier D'Albe.

 Infinite Universes and photometric paradox of Olbers

-Within the limits of classical cosmology, this paper tried to resolve the modelling of the hierarchical structure of the Universe developed by Carl Ludwig Charlier on the basis of idea of Johann Heinrich Lambert.
-[12] then attempted to solve the underlying paradox.
-In 1908 Charlier published a theory of the structure of the Universe.
-According to which, the Universe represents an infinite set of systems escalating in order of complexity then entering each other.
-In this theory, individual stars form a galaxy of the first order, a set of galaxies of first-order forms a galaxy of second-order, and so on to infinity.
-On the basis of such a representation about a structure of the Universe Charlier came to a conclusion.
-That in an infinite Universe the photometric paradox is eliminated.
-If distances between peer systems are sufficiently large compared with their sizes it leads to continuous reduction of average density of substance during the process of transition to systems of a higher order.
-For the elimination of paradox it is required, that the mass density fall more quickly, than in inverse proportion to a square of distance from the observer.
-Such dependence of mass density in the Metagalaxy is not yet observed, therefore the modern explanation of Olbers paradox is based on other principles (for example, red shift, general relativity and so on).
-However the idea about a complex structure of the Universe and an enclosure of systems on different levels remains and develops.
-Albert Einstein and F. Selety discussed the hierarchical model of Charlier in 1922 - 1924 years.
-[13]
+Model of hierarchical structure of Universe, developed by Carl Ludwig Charlier based on idea of Johann Heinrich Lambert, was used to explain photometric paradox within the framework of classical cosmology[17] In 1908, Charlier published a theory of structure of Universe, according to which Universe is an infinite set of systems of increasing complexity that are included in each other.
+In this theory, individual stars form a galaxy of first order, a set of galaxies of first-order forms a galaxy of second-order, and so on to infinity.
+Based on this idea of structure of Universe, Charlier came to conclusion that in infinite Universe photometric paradox is eliminated if distances between equal systems are sufficiently large compared to their sizes.
+This leads to a continuous decrease in average density of cosmic matter as we move to higher-order systems.
+For elimination of paradox it is required, that mass density fall more quickly, than in inverse proportion to a square of distance from observer.
+Such dependence of density of matter in Metagalaxy is not observed, therefore modern explanation of Olbers paradox is based on other principles (for example, red shift, general relativity and so on).
+However, the very idea of complex structure of Universe and nesting of systems of different levels remains and develops.
+Albert Einstein and F. Selety discussed hierarchical model of Charlier in 1922 - 1924 years.
+[18]

 Fractal cosmology

-According to the fractal cosmology, the distribution of matter in cosmological systems occurs according to a certain law, depending on the size of systems, taking into account the principle of similarity occurring structures.
-Benoît Mandelbrot – in order to solve the mathematical theorem: infinite hierarchical (recursive) self-similar sets, for the description of the given systems creates a new term – fractal.[14]
-The cosmological and philosophical views of Mandelbrot in historical aspect are well described in his unpublished paper " Two heirs to the Great Chain of Being " [15] and in the book written together with Yurij Baryshev and Pekka Teerikorpi .
-[16] Baryshev applies the fractal cosmological model with the fractal dimension D = 2 in order to interpret the redshift of galaxies as a result of gravity.
-This model with the help of dark matter can explain the observed large-scale distribution of matter and associate it with the background radiation.
-[17]
+According to fractal cosmology, distribution of matter in cosmological systems occurs according to a certain law, depending on size of systems, taking into account principle of similarity occurring structures.
+Benoît Mandelbrot – in order to solve mathematical theorem: about infinite hierarchical (recursive) self-similar sets, for description of the given systems creates a new term – fractal.[19]
+Cosmological and philosophical views of Mandelbrot in historical aspect are well described in his unpublished paper " Two heirs to the Great Chain of Being " [20] and in book of Yurij Baryshev and Pekka Teerikorpi .
+[21] Baryshev applies fractal cosmological model with fractal dimension D = 2 in order to interpret redshift of galaxies as a result of gravity.
+This model with the help of dark matter can explain observed large-scale distribution of matter and associate it with background radiation.
+[22]

-In 1937, Paul Dirac suggested that the parameters of large cosmological systems can be connected with the parameters of elementary particles with the help of some large coefficients.
-[18] The hypothesis of large numbers was also considered by Hermann Weyl, [19] Arthur Stanley Eddington, [20] Oskar Klein, Pascual Jordan and others.
+In 1937, Paul Dirac suggested that parameters of large cosmological systems can be connected with parameters of elementary particles with the help of some large coefficients.
+[23] Hypothesis of large numbers was also considered by Hermann Weyl, [24] Arthur Stanley Eddington, [25] Oskar Klein, Pascual Jordan and others.

-Gérard de Vaucouleurs in 1970 used the hierarchical model to describe changes in the density of galactic systems, depending on their characteristic size.
-[21] The idea of nesting of matter was also considered by M.A.
-Markov [22] and D.D.
+Gérard de Vaucouleurs in 1970 used hierarchical model to describe changes in density of galactic systems, depending on their characteristic size.
+[26] Idea of nesting of matter was also considered by M.A.
+Markov [27] and D.D.
 Ivanenko (maximon - hadron - Metagalaxy).
-[23]
+[28]

-In 1978 Abdus Salam suggested that the hadrons could be regarded as microuniverses in de Sitter space, with the action of strong gravitation.
-[24]
+In 1978 Abdus Salam suggested that hadrons could be regarded as microuniverses in de Sitter space, with action of strong gravitation.
+[29]

 Well known supporters